cirosantilli/rl-game-2d-grid/examples.md

 # Examples

-## Rogue-like mode all seeing
+## Rogue mode

     ./main.out

-The world only updates when the player hits a key, as in rogue-like games.
+The world only updates when the player hits a key, as in roguelike games.

-You cheat by being able to observe the entire world at once.
+You cheat by being able to observe the entire world at once, while actual bots can only see up to a certain distance around themselves.

-Impossible if there are so many tiles that each tile is smaller than a pixel.
+Cannot be used if there are so many tiles that each tile is smaller than a pixel.

-## Rogue mode
+## Rogue mode limited FOV

     ./main.out -a HumanActor -s 0 -W 550

+Limit screen view to what agents can actually see.

-Here 550 assumes that the FOV is 5, which requires:
+550 assumes that the FOV is 5, which requires:

     5 (left) + 1 (player itself) + 5 (right) = 11

 squares.
-And 550 is a multiple of 11 with of reasonable screen size.
+And 550 is a multiple of 11 of reasonable screen size.

 ## Headless simulation